woveon/woveon-service/README.md

 In production.
 TODO: document a bit.

+This will be updated shortly when I explain this tool in a LinkedIn blog post.

 ## Woveon is an enterprise conversation management software.
 Using AI and machine learning, it helps businesses take control of their conversations - to provide exceptional customer experience, audit for compliance, and maximize revenue.